- What’s a Statement Balance

 The things that determine your credit score:

 - Payment History.
-This makes up 35% of your score and is the number one factor.
+This makes up 35% of your score and is the number one factor which is why you ALWAYS pay your credit card bill on time.
 The worst thing you can do is skip a payment.
 Mine took a dip when I missed one.
 Dropped nearly 100 points – despite having an excellent credit history.

 - Utilization.
 This one makes up 30% of your score and ranks #2 on the list.
 Also, be sure to have a utilization number of 30% or less.

 - Length of History.
 15% goes to how long you’ve held open accounts.
 The longer you’ve had an account open in good standing, the more reliable you’re seen in the eyes of creditors.
 Even better if you’ve got multiple accounts open.